partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Judy: WHAT?
 This is so lame...

 Momo: Looks like one of those doors that doesn't open without a code.

+## Game: Gate Riddle

+[If you keep entering random numbers, Mr. Clock will solve it for you, or you can answer it yourself using the hints they give you, read on...]

 Shall we explain how to play?